IAmS4n/HEROHE/README.md

 # Required packages
 Code is tested on Linux and python 3.5.2

-For loading mrxs files, openslide library is used which needs to install some packages as bellow:
+For loading mrxs files, openslide library is used, which needs to install some packages as follows:

 	sudo apt-get install openslide-tools